clementlize/always-on-personal-station/README.md

 This app works on all modern browsers, and on Internet Explorer 11.
 Yes, you can give a new life to your Microsoft Surface RT (which is why I made the app originally 😄)

-## Roadmap

- - [ ] Insert screenshots in Readme
- - [ ] Create a favicon
- - [ ] Insert a location selector to avoid filling the coordinates (Weather)
- - [ ] More than one module instance (manage Refs automatically)
- - [ ] Create an onboarding process, showing tips and how to setup modules
- - [ ] Manage translations

 ##  Usage instructions

 ### Use the official deployment